quan-h-vu/quan-h-vu.github.io/content/posts/nonwriters/index.md

 - **Graphics and screenshots**: Include graphics and screenshots that aid comprehension.
 Some examples include screenshots/mockups of software, line drawings of hardware, and workflow diagrams.
 - **Table of contents**: For longer documents, a table of contents can give users an overview of the document and let them quickly jump to various sections.

+### Example: Using Lists

+As an example, consider the following excerpt from a posting for a technical writer position, describing desired knowledge and skills from applicants:

+> **Knowledge and Skills**: Broad knowledge and understanding of computer hardware, applications, network, and operating systems.
+Knowledge and understanding of related Information Technology trends.
+Able to read; write legibly; speak in English with professional quality; use computer, printer, and software programs necessary to the position (e.g., Word, Excel, Outlook, PowerPoint).
+Strong knowledge of project management software such as MS Project, Access, and other project management tools for task tracking and team collaboration efforts.
+Able to relate and communicate positively, effectively, and professionally with others; work calmly and respond courteously when under pressure; lead, supervise, teach, and collaborate; accept direction.
+Ability to deal effectively with people and elicit support from other department areas, vendors, and customers.
+Excellent analytic, communication, and documentation skills.
+Able to organize technical work; demonstrate excellent planning, problem solving, analysis, documentation, presentation and organization skills; analyze and interpret data, processes and needs based on limited information; organize work and resources; define problems and solutions, prioritize work load; make recommendations; manage time effectively and plan and implement objectives effectively.
+Able to communicate effectively in English in person, in writing, and on the telephone; think critically; work independently; perform basic math and statistical functions; manage multiple assignments; compose written material; work well under pressure; recall information with accuracy; pay close attention to detail.
+Able to distinguish colors as necessary; hear sufficiently for general conversation in person and on the telephone, and identify and distinguish various sounds associated with the workplace; see adequately to read computer screens, and written documents necessary to the position.

+This large block of text is hard to scan visually, except for its inline section heading.
+It would be much easier to scan if it were turned into a list.

+> **Knowledge and Skills**
+> - Broad knowledge and understanding of computer hardware, applications, network, and operating systems.
+Knowledge and understanding of related Information Technology trends.
+> - Able to read; write legibly; speak in English with professional quality; use computer, printer, and software programs necessary to the position (e.g., Word, Excel, Outlook, PowerPoint).
+> - Strong knowledge of project management software such as MS Project, Access, and other project management tools for task tracking and team collaboration efforts.
+> - Able to relate and communicate positively, effectively, and professionally with others; work calmly and respond courteously when under pressure; lead, supervise, teach, and collaborate; accept direction.
+> - Ability to deal effectively with people and elicit support from other department areas, vendors, and customers.
+> - Excellent analytic, communication, and documentation skills.
+> - Able to organize technical work; demonstrate excellent planning, problem solving, analysis, documentation, presentation and organization skills; analyze and interpret data, processes and needs based on limited information; organize work and resources; define problems and solutions, prioritize work load; make recommendations; manage time effectively and plan and implement objectives effectively.
+> - Able to communicate effectively in English in person, in writing, and on the telephone; think critically; work independently; perform basic math and statistical functions; manage multiple assignments; compose written material; work well under pressure; recall information with accuracy; pay close attention to detail.
+> - Able to distinguish colors as necessary; hear sufficiently for general conversation in person and on the telephone, and identify and distinguish various sounds associated with the workplace; see adequately to read computer screens, and written documents necessary to the position.

+This breaks up the large block of text into smaller, more digestible chunks.
+The bullets in the list above also provide visual anchors for each knowledge/skill requirement, letting readers jump between different requirements easily.

 ## Organize by Importance

 Another way to facilitate scanning is to organize information by importance, leading with the most important information.
 In journalism, this is known as the inverted pyramid method.